A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Vision Stability

-\textbf{Subcase~1. \ } First, we consider the case that $\short(p,q)$ is not properly intersecting the line $\ell(a,b)$.
+We consider two sub cases.
+First, we consider the case that $\short(p,q)$ is not properly intersecting the line $\ell(a,b)$.
 In the second case, to be handled later, $\short(p,q)$ properly intersects the line $\ell(a,b)$ once.
 Note that $\short(p,q)$ cannot properly intersect $\ell(a,b)$ more than once.
 Otherwise, we could shorten the shortest path by using part of $\ell(a,b)$.

-Consider the path $pabq$.
+\textbf{Subcase~1. \ } Consider the path $pabq$.
+This path is fully contained inside $P$, as $f$ and $f'$ are convex and $a$ sees $b$.
 When we keep locally shortening this path, we converge to the shortest path.
-This mental experiment shows that the shortest path forms a convex chain, see Figure~\ref{fig:One-Reflex}~a).
+This mental experiment shows that the shortest path forms a convex chain, see Figure~\ref{fig:One-Reflex}~a). {(A polygonal path $P$ is a convex chain if $P$ is a subset of the boundary of the convex hull of $P$.)}

 For every point~$t$ on $\short(p,q)$, we can define a tangent $\tangent(t)$.
 It holds for every point~$t$ that $\tangent(t)$ properly intersects~$f$ or~$f'$, except at the very beginning, see Figure~\ref{fig:One-Reflex}~b).
-Now, if $\short(p,q)$ contains two (consecutive) reflex vertices $r_1,r_2$, then line $\ell(r_1,r_2)$ is a tangent for some~$t$ and thus properly intersects either~$f$ or~$f'$.
+Now, suppose for the purpose of contradiction that $\short(p,q)$ makes two (consecutive) bends.
+Say at reflex vertices $r_1,r_2$.
+Then the line $\ell(r_1,r_2)$ is a tangent for some~$t$ and thus properly intersects either~$f$ or~$f'$.
 By assumption of the lemma, there is no reflex chord that properly intersects either~$f$ or~$f'$.
-The line $\ell(r_1,r_2)$ defines a reflex chords naturally.
+The line $\ell(r_1,r_2)$ defines a reflex chord naturally.
 This finishes the proof of this subcase.